-I talk about the benefits of Google Analytics in my Six Ways to Become a Better Blogger.
-The information Google Analytics provides, is exactly what sponsors what to know in order to start a partnership.
+I talk about the benefits of Google Analytics in this post for new bloggers.
+The information Google Analytics provides is exactly what sponsors what to know in order to start a partnership.
 These stats include:

 - Number of page views per month